rowanam/book-lovers-edinburgh/README.md

 To create responsiveness, as the screen size reduces to a medium screen the flexbox is changed to row positioning.
 The heading is assigned a width of 100% and the image position is returned to static, putting the heading on top while aligning the image and text block next to each other beneath.

-On smaller screens, it is then easy to return the flexbox to a column oritentation and stack all of the pieces on top of one another.
+On smaller screens, it is then easy to return the flexbox to a column orientation and stack all of the pieces on top of one another.

 This layout structure works relatively well, allowing easy switching of orientations for different screen sizes and control of how the text is positioned vertically using flex-grow and space-between.

 However, this certainly is not the cleanest solution as it requires manual defining of the width of the text and heading when they are placed next to the image.
 (Since the image is positioned absolutely and thus taken out of the flow of the document, the text items manually have to be given space to avoid it.)
-The width then has to be rededfined whenever the image size changes.
+The width then has to be redefined whenever the image size changes.
 In future updates a cleaner solution would be desirable.

 ### Responsiveness

 Since many of the pages and sections have different content, layouts and amounts of text, I had to create several different responsiveness structures throughout the website.
 This was the aspect of building the website that took by far the longest, and was much more challenging than I expected.

 The main ways I made the site responsive in terms of layout were by:
-- centering all the content within each section using flexboxes and then decreasing the margins around the content on smaller screen sizes
+- centring all the content within each section using flexboxes and then decreasing the margins around the content on smaller screen sizes
 - changing the layout of content so it would appear balanced and spaced out correctly on all screen sizes, especially using the three part layout structure discussed above
-- having headings and short pieces of free-floating text initially centered on the page, then aligned left on mobile screen sizes
+- having headings and short pieces of free-floating text initially centred on the page, then aligned left on mobile screen sizes

 For some sections I created other specific responsiveness rules that matched the requirements of that block of content.
 All of the site responsiveness is consistent to the best of my knowledge with good design practice.

 Initially I coded each section to respond to screen size changes individually, according to how its content moved around.
 After completing a few sections I realised there were some points that made the most sense to create media queries for - 1000px, 830px and 620px, which I approximated as being medium screen sizes, horizontal mobiles and vertical mobiles.
 These were chosen because they are the points on this site where content would consistently get so crowded or strange-looking that a layout change was needed.
 Other media query widths are used for specific sections that needed a layout change at different points.

 I also realised that some of the concepts of how the sections should respond to screen size changes were similar, so I went back and refactored some of the style rules to make more universal responsiveness styles that applied to multiple sections, removing some of the individual styling I had created along the way.
 However, as I was learning this as I was going along, I can see that there are more ways I could consolidate responsiveness rules to decrease the complexity of the code and make it easier to navigate, or easier to add more sections in the future.
-Therefore another future fix I would make is refactoring the responsiveness style rules to make the css simpler and cleaner.
+Therefore another future fix I would make is refactoring the responsiveness style rules to make the CSS simpler and cleaner.

 ---
 ## Bug Fixes